cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 A few questions come to mind:
 What makes a visualization __good__?
 How can we reliably measure the __goodness__ of a visualization with a framework that captures:

 1. the context of the problem solving space
 2. the principles of good design
 3. the benefit of the visualization to the end user

 Information visualization is all about facilitating problem solving.
 That being said, all evaluation should center around the ability of a given visualization tool to help people solve problems.

  A number of different approaches to evaluate and judge the validity of visualizations have been developed, as discussed by Bederson and Shneiderman (2003), Korsar (2003), Ware (2012), Lam et al. (2012), and Isenberg at al. (2013).
 Visualization paradigms are often assessed heuristically using best design practices as guidelines.
-For example, a visualization could be evaluated by number of data points and the level of granularity represented \cite{marty_applied_2009} and by types of relationships that can be represented \cite{meirelles_design_2013}.
+For example, a visualization could be evaluated by number of data points and the level of granularity represented (Marty 2009) and by types of relationships that can be represented (Meirelles 2013).

 Empirical studies are also employed to measure visualization in terms of human performance.
 Many methods used to evaluate visualizations follow conventions followed by the human-computer interaction field.
-The methods used to evaluate a visualization depend on the goals of the evaluation, such as a focus on the visualization itself or a focus on the analytic process the visualization supports \cite{lam2012empirical}.
+The methods used to evaluate a visualization depend on the goals of the evaluation, such as a focus on the visualization itself or a focus on the analytic process the visualization supports (Lam et al. 2012).

 Isenberg et al. (2013) categorize evaluation approaches into slightly different categories: science evaluation, and design evaluation. .
 The visualization community borrows methods from these two disciplines in evaluating visualizations.
 The scientific approach focuses on building a representational model of the problem space that is reproducible, whereas the design approach focuses on the goal of aiding the user through maximizing usability and functionality (Isenberg 2013).